alexjenni/alexjenni.github.io/README.md

-This is my academic website.
-It uses Sam Škoda's adaptation (https://github.com/samuelskoda/samuelskoda.github.io) of the **al-folio** (https://alshedivat.github.io/al-folio/) theme for an academic Jekyll website.
+This is my academic website ((https://alexjenni.github.io)).
+It uses Sam Škoda's adaptation of the **al-folio** (https://alshedivat.github.io/al-folio/) theme for an academic Jekyll website.